DezSays/Page_By_Page/server/README.md

 ## Database Schema

-The database schema for the server code in this GitHub repository is defined by the Sequelize ORM (Object-Relational Mapping) library, which maps the JavaScript objects to database tables and their attributes to columns.
+The database schema for the server code is defined by the Sequelize ORM (Object-Relational Mapping) library, which maps the JavaScript objects to database tables and their attributes to columns.

 The database schema consists of a single table named `users`, which has the following columns: